Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 An oversized trencher, antique grain bin, or large dough bowl can look great leaning in a corner or resting on the bottom shelf of an entryway table.

-Secondly, dough bowls look beautiful empty or filled and are a perfect way to add texture, warm wood tones, and character to your decor!
+Fall is a great season to use your own dough bowl to add texture, warm wood tones, and character to your decor!

 Are dough bowls only for farmhouse style?